RobBa/dl_lib/readme.md

 Built to understand deep learning frameworks from first principles - from computational graphs to gradient computation to optimization algorithms.

+## Running examples

+For some examples on Python interface, see tests/python.

 ## Features

 - **Computational Graph**: Dynamic graph construction with automatic differentiation